This article will update you on Salt Satyagraha also known as Salt March/Dandi March or Civil Disobedience Movement.

 - It was a commodity required by all and the poor people were hurt because of the salt tax.

 - Indians had been making salt from seawater free of cost until the passing of the 1882 Salt Act that gave the British monopoly over the production of salt and authority to impose a salt tax.
-It was a criminal offence to violate the salt act.
+It was a criminal offense to violate the salt act.

 - Gandhiji also hoped to unite Hindus and Muslims as the cause was common to both groups.